csl2025/csl2025.github.io/index.md

 The submissions are **double-blind**:

-- Authors are not allowed to put their name on the paper.
+- Authors are not allowed to put their name on the paper, and they should avoid revealing their identities in text (references to previous or related work should be in third-person).
 - Authors are allowed to disseminate the work on public repositories (e.g. on arXiv or their websites).

 We ask authors to declare conflicts with PC members when they submit their paper in Easychair.